ncsa/ameriflux-pipeline/NOTES.md

 ### 15
 - For Soil water content variables in Ameriflux-friendly L2, range checks should be multiplied by 100 as these are in percentages.
 ### 16
-- TIMESTAMP_START and TIMESTAMP_END column is created from xlDateTime column in PyFluxPro output excel sheet file and inserted at indexes 0 and 1 respectively.
+- TIMESTAMP_START and TIMESTAMP_END column is created from time column from netCDF PyFluxPro output and inserted at indexes 0 and 1 respectively.